Agreement reached on Crab Bank restoration project

 “Terrible effect on us,” says Cindy Tarvin, a co-owner of Tarvin’s Seafood on Shem Creek.
 “The boats couldn’t get out.”

-“If it had been put to close to Shem Creek, there was a risk that our shrimp boats could not get in and out,” says Mayor Haynie.
+“If it had been put too close to Shem Creek, there was a risk that our shrimp boats could not get in and out,” says Mayor Haynie.

 Plans for the project will use materials from the Charleston Harbor deepening project.
 The original proposals were given a second look after concerns were raised.
 Livasy says The Corps of Engineers promised to reassess plans as construction got closer and says the shift makes more sense.